Allu2/TeeBot2/README.md

 3. Run your teeworlds server
 4. run python3 Bot.py

-DECLAIMER: Errors may occur, Your cat may be eaten, Your server might be compromised.
+DISCLAIMER: Errors may occur, Your cat may be eaten, Your server might be compromised.
 Its not my fault, its yours.

 -Allu2